Tests Status Documentation Status

 ParamRF Logo

-ParamRF, or pmrf, is an open-source radio frequency (RF) modelling framework.
-It provides a declarative, object-orientated syntax for modelling complex RF circuits and surrogates using JAX and Equinox.
-The library also provides tools for model optimization, fitting, statistical analysis and Bayesian inference.
+ParamRF, or pmrf, is an open-source radio frequency (RF) modeling framework.
+It provides a declarative syntax for creating RF circuit and surrogate models using JAX.

 Version: